KintCark/COMFYUI-ANDROID-TERMUX/README.md

+Animatediff Works only on 12gb Ram and Up.
+Animatediff lcm is best cause it's required less steps,make sure u pick the lcm sampler or you will have burnt images I figured this after struggling with 3 videos 😁😂

 Install ComfyUI on Termux (Android) + PRoot This will guide you on installing ComfyUi on Termux (Android) + PRoot Distro.
 Make sure that you have a high-end phone to actually make this usable.
 On my phone with 12GB RAM, launch the webui alone take at least ~ 2 GB RAM, thus making it impossible to load any model and process further.

 Prerequisites First you have to install Termux and install PRoot.
 Then install and login to Ubuntu in PRoot